-As most children will not be attending school the Federation academies will be operating both their normal attendance registers (from 1st June 2020) and completing the Department for Education's daily online attendance form to keep an accurate record of who is attending school.
-Parents and carers will not be penalised if their child does not attend educational provision during a period of school closure
+As most children will not be attending school the Federation academies will be operating both their normal attendance registers (most students will be coded X except for vulnerable children who when they are present will be coded present (/) and when they are absent for a non-COVID related reason will be coded as an authorised absence (C)), and completing the Department for Education's daily online attendance form to keep an accurate record of who is attending school.
+Parents and carers will not be penalised if their child does not attend educational provision during a period of school closure.
 Where a child an academy expects to attend, does not attend, or stops attending, the academy will follow its usual attendance procedures.